 I am lucky enough to have been exploring the world since as far back as I can remember.
 My parents always put an emphasis on the importance of being exposed to different cultures and life experiences, and I have loved discovering new cities and seeing what each place had to offer since I was a young child.

-After graduating from college, I wanted to continue my travels so I choose to move to Thailand to teach English in a small, rural village.
+After graduating from college, I wanted to continue my travels so I chose to move to Thailand to teach English in a small, rural village.
 I have never experienced such hospitality and genuine kindness from people before.
 There, they showed me what it was like to live in and be a part of a community.
 I was eager to share my experience and returned home to become a Thailand and Indonesia Specialist in the hope of guiding others to uncover the hidden secrets of Southeast Asia.

 Speak to Sydney

-Start planning your trip to Southeast Asia with Sydney
+Start planning your tailor-made trip with Sydney

 - Make an inquiry

 One thing that I always pack for my trips to Thailand and Indonesia is an insulated water bottle.
 The weather is most likely going to be hot and humid, so cold water is a necessity especially when doing something active.
 Also, being able to avoid plastic water bottles is hugely important for me, and ultimately, for our planet.

 I was staying on a floating hut in Khao Sok National Park in southern Thailand, surrounded by dense jungle and limestone mountains.
 It was dusk and the sun was just going down when I heard trumpeting in the distance.
 The trees on the shoreline began to shake as the trumpeting got louder and then three elephants emerged: a large male with two long tusks, a protective female and a tiny baby elephant still trying to figure out how its trunk worked.
 It was the most special moment and I’ve never felt more a part of nature than just sitting observing this family across the river.